Seo Hyun-jin: 2006–2014: Acting debut and further roles

-2015–present: Rising popularity
+2015–present: Rising popularity and continued television roles

-Seo said the character that most resembled her real-life personality was the foodie freelance writer in Let's Eat 2 (2015), adding that she "didn't realize how much fun shooting a lively and comical drama could be."
-The drama was Seo's first attempt at romantic-comedy genre, in which she got good reviews and it became her career's turning point.
+Seo said the character that most resembled her real-life personality was the foodie freelance writer in Let's Eat 2 (2015), adding that she "didn't realize how much fun shooting a lively and comedic drama could be."
+The drama was Seo's first foray into the romantic-comedy genre.
+She was reviewed well for the part, to the point that it became a turning-point in her career.

-Her popularity grew rapidly after the hit romance comedy drama Another Miss Oh (2016), which she starred alongside Eric Mun.
-She was praised for her portrayal of such an ordinary and relatable character, and won the Baeksang Arts Award for Best Actress.
-Later in the same year, she starred in SBS hit medical drama Dr. Romantic alongside Han Suk-kyu and Yoo Yeon-seok.
-In 2017, Seo starred in the romance television series Temperature of Love penned by Ha Myung-hee.
+Her popularity grew rapidly after the hit romance comedy drama Another Miss Oh (2016), in which she starred alongside Eric Mun.
+She was praised for her portrayal of a girl-next-door type, and won the Baeksang Arts Award for Best Actress.
+Later that same year, she starred in the SBS hit medical drama Dr. Romantic alongside Han Suk-kyu and Yoo Yeon-seok.
+In 2017, Seo starred in the romantic-themed television series Temperature of Love penned by Ha Myung-hee.

-In 2018, Seo was cast in the fantasy melodrama The Beauty Inside which is based on the 2015 romantic comedy film of the same name.
-She played an actress who spends a week out of each month living in someone else's body.
-She then starred in the high school television series Black Dog: Being A Teacher in 2019 and tvN drama series You Are My Spring in 2021.
+In 2018, Seo was cast in the fantasy melodrama The Beauty Inside which was based on the 2015 romantic comedy film of the same name.
+She played an actress who spends a week each month inhabiting someone else's body.
+She then starred in the high school television series Black Dog: Being A Teacher in 2019 and subsequently in the tvN drama series You Are My Spring in 2021.